 Criminals capitalize on gaps in communication, leading to catastrophic events, as we saw on 9/11.
-Similarly, cybercriminals know that financial institutions don’t collaborate allowing them to defraud banks, finding cyberterrorism and human trafficking.
+Similarly, cybercriminals know that financial institutions don’t collaborate allowing them to defraud banks, funding cyberterrorism and human trafficking.

 Criminal organizations, hackers, and fraudsters have communicated for years.
 Now financial institutions can do the same.

 The Cyber Fraud Network, especially in conjunction with SIF Detect, empowers financial institutions to identify and collectively combat SIF and other forms of fraud.
 Our technology allows banks – otherwise competitors – and leading regulatory and law enforcement agencies to collaborate, reduce risk, and defeat the bad actors.